iamfurydammit/age-verification-protocol/README.md

 * Law enforcement access
 * Analytics or telemetry

-Any system that introduces these properties is **out of scope by design**.
+Any system that introduces these properties is out of scope by design.

 ## High-Level Architecture

 ### One-Time Age Verification (Issuance)

 * The user submits government-issued ID and completes a one-time proof-of-life (liveness) scan.
-* The verification process checks **age only**.
+* The verification process checks age only.
 * Date of birth is used once to create a cryptographic commitment.
 * Raw personal data is not stored or recoverable.
 * Verification artifacts are cryptographically fragmented and distributed across independent hubs.
 * A non-transferable **Adult Proof Token (APT)** is issued to the user.

-This is the **only moment** at which personal data is processed.
+This is the only moment at which personal data is processed.

 ### Local Credential Control

 * The Adult Proof Token is delivered to the user and stored locally.
-* A local software login may be used only to unlock the token (e.g., device security or biometrics).
+* A local software login may be used only to unlock the token (e.g., device security).
-* Email and SMS are permitted **only** for initial delivery and recovery.
+* Email and SMS are permitted only for initial delivery and session entry or recovery.
 * No network interaction occurs during normal browsing.

 ### Accessing Age-Restricted Content

-* Age-restricted content self-declares its restriction.
+Age-restricted content self-declares its restriction.

-* When such content is requested:
+When such content is requested:

 * The client generates a local, zero-knowledge proof.
-* The proof answers only: *“Is the holder an adult?”*
+* The proof answers only: “Is the holder an adult?”

 Verification is: